Still have questions? Leave a comment

 What is an adverb?

-They can tell us how, when, where, or how much something is done.
+An adverb modifies verbs, adjectives, and other adverbs.
+Adverbs modifying verbs can describe how, when, where, why, how often, or how much an action is performed.
 For example, in “She runs quickly,” the word “quickly” is an adverb because it shows how she runs.

 Knowing adverbs’ meaning helps us understand how they add flavor and clarity to our sentences.